twbs/bootstrap/docs/components/forms.md

 ## Help text

-No official help text classes exist in Bootstrap 4 (previously we had `.help-block` in v3), but thanks to our utility classes like `.text-muted`, you can create much more flexible help text as you need it.
+No official classes exist in Bootstrap 4 for stylizing help text (previously we had `.help-block` in v3), but thanks to utility classes like `.text-muted`, you can create much more flexible help text as needed.

 {% callout warning %}
 #### Associating help text with form controls